The Sup Connective in IMALL: A Categorical Semantics: Introduction

-We generalise the $\mathcal L\odot^{\mathcal S}$-calculus to the \OC, where instead of considering the non-deterministic destructor $\delta_\odot$, we employ a (generalised) probabilistic destructor $\elimsup$, with $\escalar p$ and $\escalar q$ scalars in the semiring $\mathcal S$ summing to one.
+We generalise the $\mathcal L\odot^{\mathcal S}$-calculus to the \OC, where, instead of considering the non-deterministic destructor $\delta_\odot$, we employ a (generalised) probabilistic destructor $\elimsup$, with $\escalar p$ and $\escalar q$ scalars in the semiring $\mathcal S$ summing to one.
 What PCF$^{\mathcal R}$ expresses as $(\escalar p\bullet t_1)\,\mathtt{or}\,(\escalar q\bullet t_2)$ can be written in the \OC as $\elimsup(\super{t_1}{t_2},x.x,y.y)$.
-This expression is interpreted similarly if we choose their category of ``weighted relations''~\cite{LairdManzonettoMcCuskerPaganiLICS13} as a concrete example of our abstract categorical construction.
-Nonetheless, we can also write the term $(\escalar p\bullet t_1)\plus(\escalar q\bullet t_2)$, which carries the same interpretation but does not have a probabilistic reduction.
-Instead, it represents a linear combination of terms that enables us to express linear functions (matrices) and vectors.
-Thus, the \OC uses the sums and scalar product provided by its model not only to express probabilistic reductions but also to denote sums and scalar products within the proof language.
+Nonetheless, we can also write the term $(\escalar p\bullet t_1)\plus(\escalar q\bullet t_2)$, which carries the same denotational interpretation but does not reduce probabilistically.
+Instead, it represents a linear combination of terms, enabling us to express linear functions (matrices) and vectors.
+In this sense, the \OC uses the sums and scalar product provided by its model not only to represent probabilistic reductions but also to denote sums and scalar products within the proof language.
+Note, however, that the elimination rule of $\sup$ in the \OC explicitly carries the probabilities in the operator, and therefore cannot encode quantum measurement.
+For modelling measurement one requires a semantics based on density matrices, which is outside the scope of this paper (see~\cite{DaveDiazcaroZamdzhievAPLAS25} for a recent proposal in this direction).